mhassa204/Hello-Microverse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank to Github..
+I would like to thank to Github.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>